 Ascor L 500 Side Effects

-Note: This page contains information about the side effects of ascorbic acid.
-Some of the dosage forms included on this document may not apply to the brand name Ascor L 500.
+Note: This document contains side effect information about ascorbic acid.
+Some dosage forms listed on this page may not apply to the brand name Ascor L 500.

-In addition to its needed effects, some unwanted effects may be caused by ascorbic acid (the active ingredient contained in Ascor L 500).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, ascorbic acid (the active ingredient contained in Ascor L 500) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Side or lower back pain